niceDeve/hyperledger-brooklyn-sawtooth/README.md

 Navigate to the root directory of this repository and run the following command to start a Brooklyn server using a Docker image with the Sawtooth platform entities loaded into the catalog:

-    $ docker run -d -P \
+    $ docker run -d \
             -p 8081:8081 \
+            -p 8443:8443 \
             -v ~/keys:/keys \
             -v $(pwd)/examples:/blueprints \
             --name brooklyn \
             blockchaintp/brooklyn-sawtooth:0.5.0-SNAPSHOT

-The output should be the ID of the newly created container:
+The output should be the ID of the newly created container (different every time):

 	ae82e15583ac4f32724a2daf0f122d3b6c7075ec3fcc35e35f46f6e300c522a9